leodeslf/leaf/summs/software-engg/principles.md

 ### Dependency Inversion Principle (DIP)

 Make your modules to **depend on abstractions**/interfaces, **not in details** of concrete implementation.
-Also, high-level modules should not depend in low-level ones, and both should depend on abstractions.
+Also, high-level modules should not depend on low-level ones, and both should depend on abstractions.

 >Depend upon abstractions, not concretions.